nickmachairas/doctorate/docs/references.rst

 Bachus, R., Machairas, N., and Cadden, A. (2019).
 "DIGGS Does Deep Foundations." *Proceedings of the 44th Annual Conference on Deep Foundations*, Deep Foundation Institute, Chicago IL, October 15-18 2019, 814–827.

+.. _Bayer2012:

+Bayer, M. (2012).
+“SQLAlchemy.” *The Architecture of Open Source Applications Volume II: Structure, Scale, and a Few More Fearless Hacks*, A. Brown and G. Wilson, eds., aosabook.org. `<https://www.sqlalchemy.org/>`_

 .. _Bowles1977:

 Bowles, J. E. (1977). *Foundation Analysis and Design*.
 McGraw-Hill.